MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-qna.md

 ## Obtain values to connect your bot to the knowledge base

 1. In the [QnA Maker](https://www.qnamaker.ai/) site, select your knowledge base.
 1. With your knowledge base open, select the **SETTINGS** tab.
 Record the value shown for _service name_.
 This value is useful for finding your knowledge base of interest when using the QnA Maker portal interface.
-It is not used to connect your bot app to this knowledge base.
+It's not used to connect your bot app to this knowledge base.
 1. Scroll down to find **Deployment details** and record the following values from the Postman sample HTTP request:
    - POST /knowledgebases/\<knowledge-base-id>/generateAnswer
    - Host: \<your-host-url>